-Star Trek was created 1967 by Gene Rodenberry, he envisioned a united world, where everybody was working together for a better future.
+Star Trek was created in 1967 by Gene Rodenberry, he envisioned a united world, where everybody was working together for a better future.
 There was no separation based on nationality or race.
 When looking back at that same time period you will notice that at the same time the African-American Civil Rights Movement was taking place in America.
-The stories for the show were written by visionary science fiction authors, like Harlan Ellision.
-Sadly the stories were “adapted” for television, in essence “dumbed down”.
+The stories for the show were written by visionary science fiction authors, like Harlan Ellison.
+Sadly the stories were “adapted” for television, in essence, “dumbed down”.
 The stories were original and unique and famously featured the first inter-racial kiss on television.
-However at the time the show struggled to find viewers and the show was canceled after 3 seasons.
+However, at the time the show struggled to find viewers, and the show was canceled after 3 seasons.

 This could have been the end, a small unimportant television series, forgotten as time goes by.
-However the show was syndicated and fans started to organize themselves and created conventions.
-These fans called themselves “trekkies”.
-The show had become more and more popular over the years, in fact it had become so popular that 21 years later, a new Series was created: “Star trek: the next Generation” (1988).
+However, the show was syndicated and fans started to organize themselves and created conventions.
+These fans called themselves “Trekkies”.
+The show had become more and more popular over the years, in fact, it had become so popular that 21 years later, a new Series was created: “Star Trek: The Next Generation” (1988).
 The journey to explore the universe continued.
-One thing that set the series apart from many other series was, that for many conflicts there was no obvious right or wrong resolution, only different possibilities how to handle the situation.
-The other thing that impressed me was that Captain Picard when facing an enemy starship, first try to negotiate and only if everything else failed he would use the ships weapons.
+One thing that set the series apart from many other series was, that for many conflicts there were no obvious right or wrong resolution, only different possibilities for how to handle the situation.
+The other thing that impressed me was that Captain Picard when facing an enemy starship, first try to negotiate, and only if everything else failed he would use the ship’s weapons.
 It is interesting to note that the Cold War was taking place during that time period.

-However in the spinoff-series “Deep Space Nine” (1993), especially during the end of the series the use of weapons, war stories and space battles have become more common.
-Deep Space Nine always tried to revisit prior stories and look at the long-term consequences of those actions, which sadly led to an all-out space war.
-In another spinoff, Star trek: Voyager (1995) they also increasingly rely on weapons as resolution of conflict.
+However, in the spinoff-series “Deep Space Nine” (1993), especially during the end of the series the use of weapons, war stories, and space battles have become more common.
+Deep Space Nine always tried to revisit prior stories and look at the long-term consequences of those actions, which sadly led to all-out space war.
+In another spinoff, Star Trek: Voyager (1995) they also increasingly rely on weapons as the resolution of conflict.
 The first episode practically starts with blowing up a space station as the only solution.
-In the last episode they even get to use weapons “from the future” and it is implied that they destroy an entire alien race.
+In the last episode, they even get to use weapons “from the future” and it is implied that they destroy an entire alien race.

-Star trek envisions a future for the human race.
-In the beginning it was a bright wonderful exciting future.
-“To boldly go where no man has gone before”, this is from the beginning of the opening of Star trek.
-Lately, however, Star trek has not gone anywhere, especially with the two new movies Star trek (2009) and Into Darkness (2013).
+Star Trek envisions a future for the human race.
+In the beginning, it was a bright wonderful exciting future.
+“To boldly go where no man has gone before”, is from the beginning of the opening of Star trek.
+Lately, however, Star Trek has not gone anywhere, especially with the two new movies Star Trek (2009) and Into Darkness (2013).
 It has gone down the safe path to appeal to a mass audience.
 The stories do not discuss philosophy or science, always use violence as conflict resolution and the story does not want you to think.
-Have we become so pessimistic, so that we can only imagine a dark dystopia futures filled with violence and wars?
+Have we become so pessimistic, so that we can only imagine a dark dystopia future filled with violence and wars?
 Are people only entertained by explosions and attractive actors?
-Star trek is a reflection of the human condition.
+Star Trek is a reflection of the human condition.